John Hough James: Political life

 James was a friend of both Henry Clay and William Henry Harrison and met with Whig leaders in the General Assembly of Ohio and in the United States Congress in his work as a lawyer and politician.
 From early political conversations with William Henry Harrison, John Hough James was a staunch Whig and an outspoken campaigner for his party.
 He supported Harrison, Henry Clay and a host of other candidates as a matter of principle.
 He spoke publicly in criticism and in support of particular issues related to presidential and national politics and he served as an Ohio State Senator from 1835 to 1839.
 He remained a Whig long after there was no Whig party.

 Military service

 In 1828, James was appointed as quartermaster for a division of the local militia in Urbana, Ohio.
 He was made Lieutenant-Colonel in 1829 and retained the rank of Colonel until he died.
 Although he did not serve actively in the Civil War, he helped manage the formation and disposition of units from Ohio and, like many others, he helped provide material support for the Union.
 John's son, John Henry James, graduated from the Kentucky Military Institute and served in the Twenty-sixth Ohio Volunteer Regiment.
 He fought in several important actions and recorded his experience of the Battle of Murfreesboro in a brief diary.

-Legacy

-It would be difficult to prove that any one thing that John Hough James did was unique, or even particularly interesting.
-Everything done by him had been done by someone else, often to greater effect.
-The importance of his life and his legacy is the stunningly comprehensive and inclusive character he exhibited.
-His tremendous interest in obtaining and providing education, his enthusiastic participation in dozens of business ventures, his intense political engagement and his perpetual correspondence made him a landmark in the development of a modern American.
-Throughout all of this activity, he maintains his intellectual relationship with Abigail, he promotes inclusiveness as a feature of his personal philosophy and his religion, and he demonstrates an unusual, if limited, degree of gender-blindness in his dealings with a variety of other people.